For some Halloween fun, let's look at some history and myths about Cat Familiars!

 The irony of this superstitious hysteria against cats was that by destroying the cats the Europeans nearly destroyed themselves.
 Cats had been used for centuries to keep down the population of vermin, especially mice, and rats.
 When their predators were destroyed, the vermin population exploded.

 Rats ate large amounts of grain that had been meant for human consumption resulting in widespread hunger among the people.
-Even worse than the hunger was the enormous numbers of rats that became disease carriers.
+Even worse than the hunger was the enormous number of rats that became disease carriers.
 The worst of these diseases was the Bubonic plague, otherwise known as the Black Death.

 The Plagues of the Middle Ages were a terrible instance of the repercussions that can befall humans due to misplaced zeal.